CAST-Extend/com.castsoftware.uc.obey/README.md

 </type>
 ```

-### ZZZ
+### 252

-Third, `ZZZ` needs to be replaced with the correct file_no you have reserved for your extension.
+Third, `252` needs to be replaced with the correct file_no you have reserved for your extension.
 For more info on this requirement, consult https://doc.castsoftware.com/display/EXTEND/Managing+ID+ranges+for+custom+extensions.
 It appears in 1 place:
-- In the content of the file `Configuration/Languages/XXX/XXXMetaModel.xml`
+- In the content of the file `Configuration/Languages/OBEY/OBEYMetaModel.xml`

 **Example**